Devin McKnight (Maneka) pays tribute to the late guitar legend.

 Sadie Dupuis (Speedy Ortiz) digs deep into the band’s two new reissues with Ash Bowie and Steve Popson.

-Sam Woodring (Mister Goblin) on how Maneka’s new record navigates the “repressed ideological contradictions” of the white indie world.
+Sam Goblin (Mister Goblin) on how Maneka’s new record navigates the “repressed ideological contradictions” of the white indie world.

 McKnight talks to the Greys frontman about racial identity, working within the confines of a white indie establishment, and his new album as Maneka.